 It comes as no surprise that a well planned vegan diet that emphasizes whole foods can have a miraculous affect on your health.
-Research continues to validate that a vegan (or plant-based) diet can help ward of disease and give people a new level of energy they never experienced before.

-Identify whether or not you need to supplement by getting regular blood tests, along with keeping an open line of communication with your physician.
 Be proactive about your nutrient intake by using tools like cronometer to track your food.

 This section of the supplement guide is for all vegans, regardless of nutrient intake.